What is website accessibility?

 - Add a descriptive alt text for all images so that the content is usable by people who use assistive technology such as screen readers.
-Doing the same for tables is a good practice, too.

 - Ensure you have subtitles, embedded captions, or at least text transcripts available for video and audio content.